John Bizon: Medicine

 After serving 11 years in the Air Force, Bizon was asked by fellow otolaryngologist Joe Schwarz to take up his practice in Battle Creek, Michigan.
 Schwarz had just been elected to the Michigan Senate himself and went on to become the United States House of Representatives for Michigan's 7th congressional district.

 Politics

 Bizon was first elected to represent Michigan's 62nd District in the Michigan House of Representatives in 2014, defeating Andy Helmboldt, following the departure of Kate Segal who had reached her term limit.
 In November 2016 Bizon was reelected to his second term, defeating then commissioner Jim Haadsma and the Libertarian candidate.

 In the 2018 election cycle he ran for Michigan's 19th Senate District, first beating former Representative Mike Callton in a high caliber and expensive primary before being elected in the November general election after defeating the Democratic Party candidate.

 Prior to seeking public office Dr. Bizon was the President of the Michigan State Medical Society.
 He has also been a longtime member of the Calhoun County Republican Party and the Calhoun County TEA Party Patriots.

-Sexual assault charges

-Sen. John Bizon pleaded guilty to a misdemeanor assault and battery charge on Thursday Feb.
-17, 2022 in Calhoun County's 10th District Court.